 What is Body Language?

-For instance, if you are talking with your colleagues and instantly confirm to their ideas, the body language can indicate if you agree or disagree with them.
+For instance, if you are talking with your colleagues and instantly conform to their ideas, the body language can indicate if you agree or disagree with them.

 Why Body Language is Important in Presentation

 Every Presenter feels nervous before beginning his presentation.
-This is because the speaker is he focus for the entire presentation, of course viewers pay attention to the content but they also shift their attention to the presenter.
+This is because the speaker is the focus on the entire presentation, of course, viewers pay attention to the content but they also shift their attention to the presenter.
 Hence the presenter needs to present himself well enough through the use of good body language.

 Presentation thoroughly rehearsed and communicate with the right body language can help achieve more sales and even seal deals instantly.
 Body language helps you connect with your audience in a jiffy.
 Make sure not to avoid body language, lack of body language will keep your presentation monotonous and drive away prospective customers.

 Tips for using Body Language in a Presentation

 Make it necessary to dress professionally and groom your hair well.
 Make sure you aren’t shabbily dressed and be modest with your dressing.

 Make sure to use facial expressions appropriately as per the context of the presentation.
 For example, if you want to stress a particular point change your expression and emphasize on that point.